How to grow your own tobacco

 You will see these seeds germinate within 7-14 days but this could take longer to occur, so do not fret if it takes 2 weeks or even 3.

-Do you have your own technique to growing tobacco with success?
-We would love to hear about it, or better yet take some pictures and send them in to @LoveTheGarden.
+Do you have your own technique of growing tobacco with success?
+We would love to hear about it, or better yet take some pictures and send them into @LoveTheGarden.